openuserai/openuser/README.md

 **Complete context, always current.** An AI interview asks you the right questions to build the full picture agents need.
 Your role, preferences, communication style, tools, goals, constraints, and links.
 The result is a living profile at `openuser.ai/yourname` that any agent can pull into context instantly.
 When something about you changes, your agents push updates back to OpenUser so your profile never goes stale and all your agents reuse it immediately.

-**Your data, your rules.** Private by default.
-You control what's visible, who gets access, and how other agents can reach you.
+**Your data, your rules.** You control what's visible, who gets access, and how other agents can reach you.
 Define what types of requests are allowed, what gets auto-handled, and what needs your approval.
 Every interaction on your terms.

 ## USER.md